Rules for the Legal Network

 The Legal Network thrives in the diversity of its members.
 As such, there is a particular interest in welcoming new experts from the geographical areas that are currently under-represented (i.e. Eastern European countries, the Baltic states, Asia, South America and Africa).

-If you intend to join or to propose someone as a Legal Network use our application form.
+If you would like to join or to propose someone as a Legal Network member, please use our application form.

 Creating a Special Interest Group